Michael E. Stone

 Michael Edward Stone (born 22 October 1938) is a professor emeritus of Armenian Studies and of Comparative Religion at the Hebrew University of Jerusalem.
+His research deals with Armenian studies and with Jewish literature and thought of the Second Temple period.
 He is also a published poet.

 Biography

 Early life and education, UK and Australia

 Michael Stone was born in Leeds, England in 1938.
 In 1941 his family moved to Sydney, Australia, where he was raised.
 He attended North Sydney Boys High School where he studied Latin, Hebrew and Greek (First Class Honours).
 He earned a bachelor's degree from the University of Melbourne in Semitic Studies and the Classics during the years 1956–1960.
 His father, Julius Stone, was a professor of International Law at the University of Sydney and the first chairman of the Truman Institute at the Hebrew University.

 Professional life in Israel, the US, etc.

 He immigrated to Israel in 1960.
 After a year-long acclimation program at the Hebrew University (1960–61), Stone transferred to Harvard University in the United States and there completed a doctorate under Professor Frank M. Cross in the Department of Near Eastern Languages during the years 1961–65.
 His doctorate addressed the conception of eschatology in 4 Ezra.
 Afterwards he became a lecturer in Comparative Religion at the University of California, Santa Barbara.
 In 1966 he returned to Israel, became a lecturer in Comparative Religion at the Hebrew University of Jerusalem, and in the following year became an associate professor.
 In 1980 he became a full professor of Armenian Studies and was named as the Gail Levin de Nur Professor of Religious Studies.
 In 2007 he retired from the Hebrew University, where he continues his research and lecturing as a professor emeritus.